 - More than 20 percent basophils (type of white blood cell) in the bloodstream

-- More then 20 percent blasts in the blood and bone marrow
+- More then 15, but less than 30 percent blasts in the blood and bone marrow

 - Low platelet counts unrelated to therapy